InvGate/huey-multitenant/README.rst

     script=PATH/examples/django_2/manage.py
     workers=1

-Launch dispatcher in one therminal
+Launch the dispatcher in a terminal

 .. code-block:: console

     $ python dispatcherctl.py --consumers 4 --periodic true --verbose true

-En other terminal go to the examples/django_N folder and run
+In other terminal go to the examples/django_N folder and run

 .. code-block:: console